pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

 An extremely affordable hardware component ($USD 3) to connect to WiFi.

 Comes with a variety of different models, which are all based on the same chip.
-The most popular model is ESP-03, which is of similar price to ESP-01 that I will be using in this tutorial, but with more ports (_so regretful, should have picked this one!_).
+The most popular model is ESP-03, which is of similar price to ESP-01 that I will be using in this tutorial, but with more ports (_so regretful, should have picked this one_).

 ![ESP models](http://i2.wp.com/randomnerdtutorials.com/wp-content/uploads/2015/01/all_esp_modules1.png?resize=600%2C337)